jangerhofer/pointPerGame/content/post/al_east_xfactor_2017.md

 ![Devon Travis Headshot](/static/devonTravisHeadshot.png)
 **Toronto Blue Jays: Devon Travis 2B**

-Devon Travis holds the keys to the Blue Jays' hopes for a third consecutive ALCS appearance.
+Devon Travis may hold the keys to the Blue Jays' hopes for a third consecutive ALCS appearance.
 Travis has had an excellent start to his MLB career, but has seen his first two MLB seasons shortened by a mixed bag of injuries leading to playing 62 and 101 games in 2015 and 2016 respectively.
 A healthy season from Travis could buoy the Jays and keep them afloat after the loss of Edwin Encarnacion.